Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Generic Equity Protection Swaps

 We say that an EPS can be \textit{statically hedged} by the provider if there exists a static portfolio $\whh$ established at time 0 and an initial premium $\whc \in \mathbb{R}$ such the equality $\CCF_T(\whc,\whh)=0$ holds almost surely.
-Then the number $\whc$ is called the \textit{fair premium} for an EPS per one unit of the nominal principal.} \end{definition}
+Then the number $\whc$ is called the \textit{fair premium} for an EPS per one unit of the notional principal.} \end{definition}

-Notice that it suffices to find $\whh$ such that the $\whH_T=N \pp (R_T)$ where $N$ is the nominal principal of an EPS and set $\whc=\whH_0$.
-The static hedge and fair price for a standard EPS with arbitrary payoff structure can be identified from the following proposition, which is due to Xu et al. \cite{Xu2023} (see Proposition 3.1 therein).
+Notice that it suffices to find $\whh$ such that the $\whH_T=N \pp (R_T)$ where $N$ is the notional principal of an EPS and set $\whc=\whH_0$.
+The static hedge and fair price for a generic EPS with arbitrary payoff structure can be identified from the following proposition, which is due to Xu et al. \cite{XLR2024} (see Proposition 3.1 therein).
 Recall that $l_0=g_0=0$ and, for convenience, we also adopt the convention that $f_0=p_0=0$.
+We stress that the static hedge from Proposition \ref{pro2.1} is model-free and can be easily implemented if the relevant European options are traded.